sg-magpy/codingchallenge/README.md

 - steel.js should not do script loading.
 - The "component" module requirement is slightly different than the others (app, factory, service), please read the documentation carefully
 - This exercise is inspired by TDD, and therefore all the tests have already been written, you just need to write the necessary code in [src/steel.js](src/steel.js) to pass the jUnit tests in [test/index.html](test/index.html)
+- Your complete solution should correctly be described by the **Documentation** section below

 # Example Usage of the steel.js Library